tifrel/stock-tracker/README.md

   - However it is not strictly less than 30 seconds, just about averaging around that.
 Seeing the `flamegraph.svg`, more than 50% of total runtime is spent doing SSL handshakes.
-  - Trying at the university yields 3 seconds.
+  - Trying at the university reliably yields between 3.0 and 3.5 seconds.
 Yup, it's the network.
 - Actix seems like a lot of boilerplate, I wouldn't necessarily use it, but it's part of the requirements...
   - There a few tests in `src/transform.rs`, mostly to show how it would